Shantanu-pawar/Book-My-Book/README.md

 * Book my book is a system that holds the information of how many books issued by students in collage library.
-* Maintain track record of which author written how many books[with book names] and we have categories of all authors ex[HISTORY, FICTION, ACTIONS, COMICS etc.] so that students can easily shortlist accordingly.
+* Maintain track record of which author written how many books **with book names** and we have categories of all authors `ex : HISTORY, FICTION, ACTIONS, COMICS etc.` so that students can easily shortlist accordingly.
 * Its a backend code written using Spring-Boot
 * It consists of Different Layers like Controller, Service, Repository , DTO(Data Transfer Object)
 * These layers in the project increases its code maintanablity, understadability and readablity